niclasheinz/mkdocs-material-docker-nginx/README.md

 │   └── nginx.conf
 ```

-## Deployment with Reverse Proxy and SSL
+## Deployment with Docker, Nginx Reverse Proxy and SSL

 For secure publishing on the internet, it's recommended to use a reverse proxy with SSL/TLS encryption.
 Here's a general approach: